ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     :param l: (int32) index of the layer
     :rtype: (int32) number of visible layers

-.. function:: Hierarchy.setEScale(self, l, scale)

-    Set the scale of an encoder (E).
-This determines how updates are discretized; a higher scale means a higher discretization resolution at the cost of range.

-    :param l: (int32) index of the layer
-    :param scale: (float32) value to set

-.. function:: Hierarchy.getEScale(self, l)

-    Get the scale of an encoder (E).
-This determines how updates are discretized; a higher scale means a higher discretization resolution at the cost of range.

-    :param l: (int32) index of the layer
-    :rtype: (float32) scale

 .. function:: Hierarchy.setELR(self, l, lr)

-    Set the learning rate of an encoder (E)
+    Set the learning rate of an encoder (E).
+This is an integer in this case

     :param l: (int32) index of the layer
-    :param lr: (float32) value to set
+    :param lr: (int32) value to set

 .. function:: Hierarchy.getELR(self, l)

-    Get the learning rate of an encoder (E)
+    Get the learning rate of an encoder (E).
+This is an integer in this case

     :param l: (int32) index of the layer
-    :rtype: (float32) lr
+    :rtype: (int32) lr

 .. function:: Hierarchy.setDScale(self, l, scale)